dannng/dannng.github.io/docs/disk-imaging-decision-factors.markdown

 - If the storage device is an obsolete format, or if it is more than fifteen years old, it is highly likely -- though not guaranteed -- to be fragile.

 ### Is content otherwise inaccessible on your workstation?
-What you see displayed on a processing workstation might not include data you may want to look through and appraise, so imaging the original storage media may create a more comprehensive view of its content as opposed to viewing it through the lens of a different and possibly incompatible environment.5 We have provided some illustrations of differing views of the same content in an appendix to this document.
+What you see displayed on a processing workstation might not include data you may want to look through and appraise, so imaging the original storage media may create a more comprehensive view of its content as opposed to viewing it through the lens of a different and possibly incompatible environment.<sup id="a5">[5](#en5)</sup> We have provided some illustrations of differing views of the same content in an appendix to this document.
 - A host system running Windows can attach a drive but not mount it if the drive is formatted with a Mac-based file system (e.g., HFS/HFS+/APFS).
-Windows’ Disk Management tool can detect that something is attached, but Windows cannot assign a drive letter, or read from and write to the drive.6 These drives can still be imaged with a tool like FTK Imager.
+Windows’ Disk Management tool can detect that something is attached, but Windows cannot assign a drive letter, or read from and write to the drive.<sup id="a6">[6](#en6)</sup> These drives can still be imaged with a tool like FTK Imager.
 - Multiple file systems or partitions may be present on a single piece of media but may not immediately be visible depending on the setup of a processing workstation.
 Creating a disk image of the media will capture multiple file systems and/or partitions present.
 - Certain characters in filenames may make it difficult or impossible to work with in other operating systems, even though the files may be visible.
 For example, a colon (:) may exist in a Linux filename, but if that volume is later mounted by a Windows host machine, Windows will report an error if the user attempts to take action on the file.
 Logically copying files with incompatible characters can be time-consuming and require file-by-file remediation; a disk image may be faster to create and may provide information about the file system and encoding to provide a reference for future processing.
 - Older media may likely contain legacy file systems, which may be incompatible with contemporary computing environments and for which you may inadvertently lose critical data needed for access unless you image.
 Legacy and/or different file systems (than the one on your processing workstation) may have features that aren’t visible or supported on the file system on a workstation for archival processing.
 For instance:
     - Resource forks were used in Mac file systems prior to the mid-1990s (pre-OSX).
 They were a proprietary data structure for storing images, icons, and code in a structured file format.
-They were often necessary to run an executable, though any file type may have an associated resource fork.7
+They were often necessary to run an executable, though any file type may have an associated resource fork.<sup id="a7">[7](#en7)</sup>
     - Older material may contain character encodings that are no longer widely used.
 Encodings and how bytes are rendered have changed over time, and since the disk imaging process is a byte-for-byte copy of the original media, it will capture the information as it was on the disk, rather than present a current system’s interpretation of the data.
 - Older material may contain file formats created by obsolete software.
 Acquiring a disk image may increase the chance of capturing the appropriate software version or dependencies to read and/or render this material, as these dependencies may be in system folders, possibly outside the scope of a logical copy of a user’s Desktop or home directory.